Third Conditional: sentences, exercises, tests and examples

 You would have passed if you had studied.

-• modal alternatives to would have: could have, might have, should have
+• You can use modal verbs instead of would have: could have, might have, should have

 If it had been late, we might have taken a taxi.